frankharkins/qiskit-ibm-runtime/docs/cloud/cloud-provider-org.rst

 The steps to implement this setup are:

 1. The Cloud administrator creates an App ID instance and ensures that it is linked in the Cloud administrator’s account.
-The administrator notes the ID provider URL to share it with users.
+The administrator notes the ID provider (IDP) URL to share it with users.
 2. The Cloud administrator creates three service instances: ``QR-ml``, ``QR finance``, and ``QR-common``.
 3. The Cloud administrator creates a custom rule that includes the ``quantum-computing.job.delete`` action.
 4. The Cloud administrator creates two access groups: